|The Knot Formation in j-space|

 Why do we want to write knot polynomials in discrete measurement space?
 Because we as macroscopic observer ObsM, want to estimate the resources needed to extract information contained within a path AB for different observers.
 We know that different observers will measure different information from same path.
 The lower capacity observer will extract less information and will take longer time, hence the knot polynomial will be of higher order and more complicated.

-The most efficient observer is represented by the trefoil knot.
-Which means that given a knot, if it can be proven to be embedded in trefoil knot space, is likely to provide maximum information using minimum resources.
+The most efficient macroscopic observer in j-space, is represented by the trefoil knot.
+Which means that given a knot, if it can be proven to be embedded in trefoil knot space, is likely to provide maximum information using minimum resources (action).
 Similarly if a knot is proven to be embedded in figure-eight knot space, then it will require much higher amount of resources to provide same amount of information.
 We keep in mind that figure-eight knot is amphicheiral, whereas trefoil knot is not.

 updated 13th March 2018

 " It had for some time struck to me as very singular that, though I could easily prove that (when nugatory intersections are removed) a knot in which the crossings are alternately over and under is not further reducible ......"